 For the DIYers that are curious about how to install them, it’s a 4-step process:

 - Installing the piping to the bubblers.
-If you have lighting with them, you’ll need to install power lines as well.
+If you have lighting with them, you’ll also need to install power lines.

 - Install the bubbler fixtures and connect them to the water and power piping.

 - Attach the bubblers.

 I partner with HomeAdvisor to help you find the best swimming pool contractors in your area.
 Compare quotes for free from fully vetted pool builders.